Solicitors & other professional clients

 Again the first point of contact is our Clerking Team.
 Our clerks are particularly experienced in this area: they understand the environment in which you operate and the commercial pressures you face.
 Many of Chambers’ clients now instruct directly via the “in-house” route.

 Barristers can receive instructions directly from foreign lawyers based outside the UK.
-Please click for full details of our international services.

-Private individuals and companies
+Private individuals & companies

 Barristers can now accept direct instructions from private individuals and companies, without the need to go through a solicitor.
 There are two ways in which a barrister may be instructed directly.